nilscodes/reach-your-people/docs/decisions/0002-first-messaging-integration-discord.md

 The downside of choosing Discord is the initial exclusion of people that do not use it.
 However, since there are plans to add additional integrations as part of the project roadmap, the impact should be minor, as the first integration is primarily for validating the service itself and alpha testing.

 Slack and MS Teams, while accepted in the enterprise setting, do not have enough adoption within the Cardano Ecosystem.
-Telegram has adoption, however is used by less projects, and as such is a good candidate for a second or third integration.
+Telegram has adoption, however is used by less projects.
+As such, it is a good candidate for a second or third integration.

 ## More Information

-There is an existing open-source Discord integration that can be leveraged to develop faster, as it is maintained by the same team that is building the "Reach Your People" app: [Vibrant](https://www.github.com/nilscodes/hazelnet)
+There is an existing open-source Discord integration that can be leveraged to develop faster.
+It is maintained by the same team that is building the "Reach Your People" (RYP) application: [Vibrant](https://www.github.com/nilscodes/hazelnet).